ibm-cloud-docs/hpc-spectrum-symphony/install-vpn-hpc-cluster.md

 ## Step 1.
 Configure VPN deployment variables
 {: #step-1-configure-vpn}

 Set VPN deployment variables when you [create your workspace](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-creating-workspace).
-In addition to essential variables to construct your cluster (e.g., `api_key`),  you need to set `vpn_enabled` to be `true`, and then, specify `vpn_peer_address`, `vpn_peer_cidrs`, and `vpn_preshared_key` to be identical to the public IP address for your local VPN server, a local CIDR accssing to the VPN environment, and a preshared key, respectively.
-In the case of the above example architecture, set `vpn_peer_address` to be `60.150.xxx.yyy`, and `vpn_peer_cidrs` to be `192.168.3.0/24`.
+In addition to essential variables to construct your cluster (for example, `api_key`), you need to set `vpn_enabled` to be `true`, and then, specify `vpn_peer_address`, `vpn_peer_cidrs`, and `vpn_preshared_key` to be identical to the public IP address for your local VPN server, a local CIDR accessing to the VPN environment, and a preshared key.
+In the example architecture, set `vpn_peer_address` to be `60.150.xxx.yyy`, and `vpn_peer_cidrs` to be `192.168.3.0/24`.

 ## Step 2.
 Apply a plan
 {: #step-2-apply-a-plan}

 [Apply a plan](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-applying-plan) to build your cluster with a VPN gateway.
 After a while, Schematics logs show you essential information to configure your local VPN environment.
-In CLI, Run the following command to check your log files:
+In CLI, run the following command to check your log files:

 ```
 ibmcloud schematics logs --id <WORKSPACE_ID>